 June 12, 2025, 2:50 pm | Read time: 3 minutes

-Peonies may only display their full splendor for a short period, but their blooms are all the more impressive and truly eye-catching.
+Peonies may only display their full splendor for a short period–but their blooms are all the more impressive and real eye-catchers.
 They also look particularly beautiful as cut flowers in a vase.
-To enjoy them for a longer time, it’s important to follow a few tips.
+To enjoy them for a long time, a few tips should be followed.

-Filled, unfilled, pink, or white–the blossoms of peonies are truly special.
-To enjoy these beautiful flowers at home, you can place them as cut flowers in a vase.
-However, the beauty of peonies in a vase is fleeting.
+Double, single, pink, or white–the blooms of peonies are truly special.
+To enjoy these pretty flowers at home, you can place them as cut flowers in a vase.
+However, the beauty of peonies in a vase is also fleeting.
 To keep them fresh for as long as possible, myHOMEBOOK shares seven tips.

 Follow myHOMEBOOK on WhatsApp now

-To allow the peony blossoms to fully unfold in the vase, remove the leaves from the stem.
+To allow the peony blooms to fully unfold in the vase, you should remove the leaves from the stem.
 This way, the plant can focus all its energy on the bloom.
-However, leave two or three leaves on the stem to ensure photosynthesis can occur.
+However, you should leave two or three leaves on the stem to ensure photosynthesis can occur.

-Before placing the peonies in the vase, cut the stems.
+Before placing the peonies in the vase, you need to cut the stems.
 To ensure the flower is optimally supplied with water, cut them at an angle with a sharp pair of scissors or a sharp knife.

-Once the flowers are in the vase, cut them every two to three days for a long and beautiful bloom.
+Once the flowers are in the vase, you should recut them every two to three days for a long and beautiful bloom.

 https://oembed/myhomebook/affiliate/8b0ab9d72fa88b444c4c5d493ee90b447399807dd9b2d7ba99a58425c9dd9848/8e6e2b30-0677-421d-83d2-e1e4481878f8/embed

 The choice of vase is also crucial for the peonies to display their full splendor.
-It’s best to use a slightly taller vase so the stems don’t stick out too far.
-The larger the blossoms, the heavier they become and need appropriate support.
+It’s best to use a slightly taller vase so that the stems don’t stick out too far.
+The larger the blooms, the heavier they become and need appropriate support.

-After cutting the peonies and selecting the right vase, it’s time for the water.
-Fill the vase with lukewarm, not too cold, water and change it every two days.
-A splash of lemon juice in the flower water can also help extend their lifespan.
+Once you’ve cut the peonies and selected the right vase, it’s time for the water.
+Fill the vase with lukewarm, not too cold, water and change it about every two days.
+A splash of lemon juice in the flower water is also said to help extend their lifespan.

 Why Are Ants Often Found on Peonies?